siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-21-how-businesses-to-use-ai-for-personalized-results.md

 ---
 draft: false

-title:  'How Businesses to Use AI for Personalized Results'
+title: How Businesses to Use AI for Personalized Results
-date: '2024-10-21T20:59:16+03:00'
+date: 2024-10-21T20:59:16+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'As search engines continue to prioritize relevance and user satisfaction in their algorithms, the strategic use of AI for Personalized results has emerged as a key competitive differentiator.'
+description: As search engines continue to prioritize relevance and user satisfaction in their algorithms, the strategic use of AI for Personalized results has emerged as a key competitive differentiator.
 url: /how-businesses-to-use-ai-for-personalized-results/
 featured_image: /images/seo6.webp
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
   - ai
-    - 'search engine optimization'
   - seo
 ---